tiki-deprecated/website-home/frontend/content/blogs/why-gmail.md

 ---
 title: Why Gmail?
-description: You’re not going to believe what Gmail knows about you.
-I didn’t.
+description: "You’re not going to believe what Gmail knows about you.
+I didn’t."
-img: blog-images/WHy_Gmail.jpg
+img: /blog-images/why-gmail.jpg
-alt: Getting hold of your emails can be pure gold for Gmail’s profiling
+alt: "Getting hold of your emails can be pure gold for Gmail’s profiling"
 author: Anna Stoilova
 updatedAt: '2021-05-24'
 featured: true